piopon/smart-words/README.md

   * quiz service - responsible for controlling quiz game type which includes: starting and stopping quizzes, receiving questions and sending answers, and calculating the final result
   * word service - responsible for handling different words and dicrionarires for specific languages.
 This includes: reading, adding, deleting, and updating words in appropriate dictionary files, and handle those files as well.

 No database engine is currently used.
-All data is saved directly in the JSON files.
+All data is saved directly in the JSON files stored in the resources directory for both backend services.
 New words are saved in a entirely new files which all are read while starting word service.
 Quiz service has only in-memory database for now (quizzes are stored in a map).

 ## running application